abstrask/techblog/content/about/index.md

 ## Other achievements

 - Created [**Flux Helm Diff**](https://github.com/marketplace/actions/flux-helm-diff).
 A GitHub Action that renders [Flux CD](https://fluxcd.io/) Helm manifests on pull requests, 100% client-side, and posts the diff as a [comment on the PR](https://github.com/marketplace/actions/flux-helm-diff#example-outputpr-comment)
-- Identified and documented a [bug in Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/issues/6481).
-Then helped my colleague, [Willi Carlsen](https://wcarlsen.github.io/), develop af fix (included in release [1.31.0](https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.31.0))
+- Identified and documented a [bug in **Kubernetes Cluster Autoscaler**](https://github.com/kubernetes/autoscaler/issues/6481), together with my colleague, [Willi Carlsen](https://wcarlsen.github.io/).
+Then worked with him to [develop af fix](https://github.com/kubernetes/autoscaler/pull/6482), which was included in release [1.31.0](https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.31.0).

 ## Recent Experience